Revisiting Panel Data Discrete Choice Models with Lagged Dependent Variables: Empirical Illustration

 In Australia, Medicare is the universal tax-funded public health insurance scheme that provides free access to public hospitals.
 Medicare patients in public hospitals receive free treatment from doctors nominated by hospitals and free (shared) accommodations.
 Patients may opt to receive private care in either private or public hospitals (as private patients) to have their choice of doctors and nurses, better amenities (e.g., private rooms, family member accommodation, etc.), and quicker access to treatment by avoiding long waiting time experienced by many Medicare patients.
 Medicare does not cover private hospital care.
 On top of a patient copayment, the cost is either afforded by private patients themselves as out-of-pocket expenditure or covered by their private hospital (insurance) cover (PHC), if any.
 Having PHC does not preclude using hospital care as a Medicare patient.
 The institutional context for Australia's Medicare and private health insurance schemes has been more thoroughly described in the vast health economics literature, e.g., Section 2 of \cite {cheng2014measuring}.
 We refer interested readers to \cite {cheng2014measuring} and references therein for more detailed information.

-In this section, we apply our MS estimator to analyze the state dependence and the impacts of government incentives on the choice to purchase PHC, using 10 waves (waves 11--20 corresponding to years 2011--2020)\footnote{ Information of one's enrollment in PHC is only available from 2011.} of the Household, Income and Labor Dynamics in Australia (HILDA) Survey data.
-The HILDA Survey follows the lives of more than 17,000 Australians each year.
-As a rich panel data set, it collects information on many aspects of life in Australia.\footnote{ More details about the HILDA data can be found at \href{https://melbourneinstitute.unimelb.edu.au/hilda} {https://melbourneinstitute.unimelb.edu.au/hilda}.}
+In this section, we apply our MS estimator to analyze the state dependence and the impacts of government incentives on the choice to purchase PHC, using 10 waves (waves 11--20 corresponding to years 2011--2020) of the Household, Income and Labor Dynamics in Australia (\href{https://melbourneinstitute.unimelb.edu.au/hilda}{HILDA}) Survey data.
+Since 2011, the HILDA survey has begun recording information about respondents' enrollment in PHC.